KaedeYure/reski/README.md

 - **📦 Framework Independence** - Works seamlessly with React, Vue, vanilla JS, or any modern framework
 - **🔌 Dynamic Data Integration** - Built-in expressions, transformations, and filtering capabilities
 - **🎯 Reusable Templates** - Define component patterns once, use them anywhere in your codebase
-- **🔁 Powerful Iteration** - Elegant syntax for rendering collections with advanced filtering and mapping
+- **🔁 Powerful Iteration** - Elegant syntax for rendering collections with advanced mapping

 Reski isn't just another template language—it's a bridge between developers and content creators, enabling true collaboration on interactive UIs without sacrificing power or flexibility.

-> Please note that Reski is developeded by a single individual, therefore it can include bugs and unexpected errors that were not tested.
+> Please note that Reski is developed by a single individual, therefore it can include bugs and unexpected errors that were not tested.
 Please report in GitHub Issues if you come across any issue.

+> Reski gets regular updates on dev-side and is updated publicly once in a while.

 ## Usage